jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 will be a security issue just
 like the Java app container.

-Another thing to note is that
-in the field of software development, we tend to work on abstraction by adding another layer just like the image above.
+In the field of software development, we tend to work on abstraction by adding another layer just like the image above.
 Even nowadays, there is